Carla-de-Beer/spring-boot-projects/Persons API/README.md

 ## Getting started

 Download or clone the project.
+Add a database username and password to the `src/main/resources/application.properties` file.
-Build the project and start the project server by running the command `mvn spring-boot:run`.
+Build the project with the command `mvn clean install` and start the project server by running the command `mvn spring-boot:run`.
 The API can be called with any of the following cURL CRUD-based requests:

 * GET/READ: